rambosaiyan3/JRLIB/Entities-example.md

 Example of use:

-// the BaseEntity is not a TABLE, but all classes can extend it, public abstract class BaseEntity {
+/* the BaseEntity is not a TABLE, but all classes can extend it */ public abstract class BaseEntity {

 	@SQLIdentifier(identifierName = "ID")